 For example, I want to display every category except the Uncategorized:

-Clicking the Change display mode button opens a pop-up window, where you can configure the filters layout.
+Change display modebutton opens a pop-up window, where you can configure the filters layout.

 Display mode for taxonomy filters

 By default, the taxonomy term filter includes items, that does not have any relation to the taxonomy terms visible in the filter.

 If you prefer not showing these items instead, then you can do that by turning off the Show posts/CPM with empty (missing) taxonomy terms? option under the Frontend Search Settings -> Advanced panel.